Space Education - Visits for schools and other learning groups

 Numbers: We prefer working with groups of between 20 and 60 students, however we can accommodate up to 100 students at a time.
 With larger groups we ask you to keep the adult/student ratio down to the recommendations below (approximately - we're not strict).

 Cost: We understand that not all schools can afford the same prices so our charges are flexible.
 We need to average $5 per student so we'd be very grateful if you could pay this amount.
 However, we don't want anyone to miss out due to lack of funds so if you have a special case, we'll accommodate you for whatever donation you can scrape together.
 We only ask that you are honest about it.

-Teachers and adult helpers are free, with one caveat: We find that many adults view these school trips as a way to get a free visit, so we often end up with almost as many adults as children.
-If you plan to bring more adults than you really need (see ratios below), please ask them to consider paying or at least making a donation.
+Teachers and adult helpers are free, with one caveat: If you plan to bring many more adults than the ratios below, please ask them to consider paying.

 - Preschool: 1/5

 - Year 0 - 6: 1/6